 When it was time to leave Indy, the lovelies at the travel pay window said I wasn't eligible.

-The Fort Wayne VA was closed and I was extremely angry and hysterical !!!!!!!
+The Ft Wayne VA was closed and I was extremely angry and hysterical !!!!!!!
 Like you, I had to go beg for mercy in the ER to get a gas card.

-Fort Wayne Travel Pay (Jan, a male) apologized and gave me the travel pay in Fort Wayne.
+Fort Wayne Travel Pay (Jan, a male) apologized and gave me the travel pay in Ft Wayne.
 But, I am afraid to go back to Indy and get treated like that again.